 Student still in high school who demonstrate academic readiness for college level courses through college approved measurement instruments may be admitted to take Gogebic Community College courses.
 This demonstration includes scoring into college level course work on one of the following placement tests: EXPLORE, PLAN, ACT, Accuplacer, MME, PSAT, or SAT with the appropriate qualifying scores in Math and English.
 All dual enrolled students must also have written approval from their high school prior to being registered for college courses.

 Students who plan to take six or less credits and are non-degree seeking.
 Students in these programs are not eligible for Financial Aid.

 Apply Now using the short registration form.

 Guest applicants (students who are enrolled primarily at another college or a university and wish to take a limited number of courses at GCC) must submit a guest application form supplied by the Registrar’s Office of the college they are attending.
-A non-refundable application fee of $10 is required (one-time fee).
 A guest application is valid for one semester only and serves as the student’s application for admission and registration form.
 Students must provide prerequisite documentation of prior coursework, if necessary.